BECS: A Privacy-Preserving Computing Resource Sharing Mechanism for 6G Computing Power Network: Introduction

 \section{Introduction}

 \IEEEPARstart{I}{n} the upcoming 6G era, it is anticipated that everything will be intelligently connected, enabling a wide range of data-intensive applications.
-By deeply integrating communication networks with various vertical industries, 6G will enable unprecedented applications such as Holographic Integrated Sensing and Communication (HISC), Artificial General Intelligence (AGI), and Digital Twins (DT) \cite{1}.
+By deeply integrating communication networks with various vertical industries, 6G will enable unprecedented applications such as Holographic Integrated Sensing and Communication (HISC), Artificial General Intelligence (AGI), and Digital Twins (DT) \cite{1,65,66}.
 This indicates that AI will be one of the most crucial technologies for constructing a comprehensively intelligent 6G networks, enabling network services to evolve dynamically and autonomously in response to demand.
 The coordination of end-edge-cloud computing devices to form a Computing Power Network (CPN) is expected to become a leading paradigm for supporting ubiquitous intelligent services in 6G networks \cite{2}.
 In essence, the CPN envisions intelligent orchestration, where computing tasks are dynamically offloaded to the most suitable execution environment based on real-time service demands.
 This fosters a highly dynamic and hybrid computing environment that promotes the sharing of computing resources across 6G networks.
+However, realizing this vision in the 6G CPN presents fundamental challenges.
+In particular, it is necessary to design a resource sharing mechanism that can simultaneously ensure trustworthiness and preserve user privacy, while navigating the complex performance trade-offs inherent in such a massive and decentralized system.